-8 Agriscience
+Agriscience

-Agriscience Power, Structural and Technical Systems enables students to develop hands-on and conceptual understanding of electromechanical systems and design, construction, management, and operation of structures that are used in many agriculture-based applications.
+Agriscience Power, Structural and Technical Systems enables students to develop a hands-on and conceptual understanding of electromechanical systems and design, construction, management, and operation of structures that are used in many agriculture STEM applications.

 Animal Science addresses a wide variety of practices and information necessary to ensure healthy animal production and successful maintenance of agricultural and small animals.
-Animal husbandry, aquaculture, equine studies, and vet tech are a few components of this pathway.
+Animal husbandry, aquaculture, equine studies, and vet tech assistant are a few components of this agricultural STEM pathway.

-Biotechnology pathways address the agriscience application of biotechnology.
+Biotechnology pathways address the STEM/agriscience application of biotechnology.
 Topics include the impact of biotechnology on agricultural practices, genetic transfer, as well as the consumer and ethical considerations.

-Food Science provides an opportunity for students to explore the industry involved in the safe production, processing, storage, preparation, and distribution of food for consumption by living things.

-Natural Resources and Environmental Science pathways provide insight into topics such as wildlife conservation, environmental preservation, and renewable resource management.

-Plant Science and Horticultural Science includes courses related to plant life cultivation, maintenance, production, and distribution.
+Food Science provides an opportunity for students to explore this STEM industry involved in the chemistry, safe production, processing, storage, preparation, and distribution of food for consumption by living things.
+Natural Resources and Environmental Science pathways provide insight into topics such as wildlife conservation, water quality and availability, environmental preservation, and renewable resource management, providing students an opportunity to use STEM practices to solve environmental challenges our world faces.
+Plant Science and Horticultural Science provides students an opportunity to study STEM related topics in plant pathology, soil science, plant life cultivation, maintenance, production, and distribution.
 Areas such as floriculture, forestry, and turf production are also included in this pathway.

-8 Family & Consumer Sciences
+Section Family & Consumer Sciences